ludocode/pottery/README.md

 The [intro_sort](include/pottery/intro_sort/) template uses several other Pottery templates which themselves use other templates: [quick_sort](include/pottery/quick_sort/), [insertion_sort](include/pottery/insertion_sort/), [heap_sort](include/pottery/heap_sort/) which uses [heap](include/pottery/heap/), and the [lifecycle](include/pottery/lifecycle/) and [compare](include/pottery/compare/) helpers.
 Pottery's templates are composable and its algorithms and containers are split up into small independent components.

 We've defined `MOVE_BY_VALUE` to 1 above because `const char*` can be moved by value.
-You could instead provide a custom move or swap function if the type is not bitwise-movable.
-You could provide a boolean `LESS` expression or others instead of a `THREE_WAY` comparison.
-You could provide a custom context and accessor function to access the i'th element in case the array is not contiguous in memory (so you could sort a [deque](include/pottery/deque/) for example.)
+You could instead provide a custom move or swap expression if the type is not bitwise-movable.
+You could provide a boolean `LESS` expression or others instead of a three-way comparison.
+You could provide a custom context and accessor to access the i'th element in case the array is not contiguous in memory (so you could sort a [deque](include/pottery/deque/) for example.)
 You could even sort over an abstract reference type, so you could query a database, pull elements off a tape drive, make network requests, etc.

+See the full example [here](examples/pottery/sort_strings/).

 ### Int Vector